What does an HR Officer do?

 Management and employees are the two client groups of the human resources department.
 Both groups have specific requirements that must be met in order for the business to run smoothly.
 Employees, for example, require information on tax forms, benefits, policies, employment law, and other topics.
 Supervisors require information on how to handle difficult situations, discipline, sick leave, and other issues that affect their department.

-Posting job descriptions, reviewing resumes, assisting with interviewing applicants, and sending follow-up letters to applicants are typical operational tasks completed an HR office.
+Posting job descriptions, reviewing resumes, assisting with interviewing applicants, and sending follow-up letters to applicants are typical operational tasks completed by an HR office.
 Company policy, employment standards, and operational guidelines must be taught to all HR officers.
 Providing policy, rules, and business practices advice to employees and supervisors is an important part of this job.

 In many companies, the HR department is in charge of providing new employees with orientation sessions in which they are informed about company policy, organizational structure, workplace code of conduct, and other pertinent information.
 These sessions are frequently held in conjunction with benefit information sessions or staff training.
 Collaboration with other departments, service coordination, and presentation skills are all important in this position.